Get all the latest data for Paris

 So, is now a good time?

-This is not financial or investment advice: we do not know your personal situation, your tax residency, or your risk tolerance, so please do your own research and consult a professional before making any decision.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Paris.

 Is it smart to buy now in Paris, or should I wait as of 2026?